Kōta Miura

 Kōta Miura (三浦 孝太, Miura Kōta) is a Japanese actor.
 Born in Tokyo, he graduated from the Kanto International Senior High School Foreign Languages English Course.
 He has acted in television drama series, feature films, web series and theatre productions, and is represented with the agency Anthem.

 Personal life, biography

 He was born as the second son of actors Koichi Miura and Arisu Jun.
 His older brother is a lecturer at a cram school, and his younger brother is Ryōsuke Miura, who is also an actor.
+He retired from acting in 2021 during the COVID-19 pandemic and joined a cleaning business.